ppattamasaevi/everydayhealth-api-service/README.md

 # everydayhealth-api-service

-A containerized RESTful API service.
+A containerized RESTful API service consisting of an Express server connected to a MongoDB database, composed together via the Docker engine.

 ### Install: